jgrassler/crowbar/doc/barclamp.md

 fork of `crowbar-openstack` is out of sync with upstream.

-In the former case copying files from your fork to `/opt/dell` or using `barclapm_install` may cause an inconsistent state and errors entirely unrelated to your change.
+In the former case copying files from your fork to `/opt/dell` or using `barclamp_install` may cause an inconsistent state and errors entirely unrelated to your change.

 In the latter case copying files from `/opt/dell` to your fork may re-introduce